Visiting the leather tanneries was one of my main reasons for wanting to go to Fez in Morocco

 Men at work in the dying vats

 I held my breath (in anticipation of the smell, not the excitement!), stepped outside and looked down.
 The smell wasn’t as bad as everything I’d read.
 It wasn’t pleasant but it wasn’t the worst I’d encountered.
 Maybe that says more about the kind of places we travel to!
 But thankfully the sight of the pits below did live up to expectation.
 As I looked around I could see the hides (goat, sheep, cow, camel) in various stages of the process.
 There were two different kinds of vat: the skins are first put in the white ones which contain a mixture of water, limestone, and pigeon droppings.
 Yes, pigeon droppings!
-Apparently, pigeon poo contains ammonia (which accounts for the odour along with the wet animals skins) that softens the hides whilst the limestone helps to remove the hair.
+Apparently, pigeon poo contains ammonia (which accounts for the odour along with the wet animal skins) that softens the hides whilst the limestone helps to remove the hair.

 After a few days, the skins are washed and transferred to the brown dyeing vats to be coloured using natural products: cedar wood (brown), poppy flower (red), indigo (blue), henna (orange), mint (green), and saffron (yellow).
 Saffron is costly, so this dye is applied sparingly to individual skins which are then laid out to dry in the sun.
 After the guy told me this and other interesting facts about the process, he left me to take my photographs.